Prediction or forecast: don't make the mistake anymore!

 Once the rule is acquired, the most useful thing often remains to have ready-to-use formulations.
 This avoids rewriting each message from scratch and reduces the risk of error at the time of publication.

-For the Contest Launch
+For the contest launch

 You can use short, direct, and clean phrases: